 Final Fantasy XV is sadly a game who’s story will always remain incomplete.
 When Final Fantasy XV was first released it was apparent that there were gaps in the story with some of the characters when Square Enix announced that there would a season of downloadable episodes that would fill in some of these gaps that had to do with some of these characters, it was great.
 Not every episode was great, but the fact that the story was being filled in was great.
 When season 1 came and went there were still some questions surrounding certain characters, mainly Ardyn and Lunafreya.
 When Square announced that a season 2 would be coming with an additional four episodes, two of which would be covering these characters.
 It seemed like the game would finally be complete at least story wise.
-Fast Forward to today, months after season 2 was canceled and it was announced that Episode Ardyn would
+Fast Forward to today, months after season 2 was canceled and it was announced that Episode Ardyn would in fact be the last and only episode coming after season 1.
+So it’s time to see just how the final episode of Final Fantasy XV holds up.

 The gameplay of Episode Ardyn and how the character Ardyn controls and plays are both very similar to how Noctis is controlled and played.
 They have the same type of moves and battle the same for the most part.
 If you played through Final Fantasy XV with Noctis, you’ll feel right at home with Ardyn however during battles, the game still suffers from some janky camera angles.
 One major difference though is when Ardyn’s HP drops to 0 he enters a rage mode where his attacks do a lot of damage but if he is damaged while in this mode his maximum HP drops.
 A majority of the episode takes place in the city of Insomnia where you control Ardyn as he navigates throughout the city and disables wall amplifiers while defeating its guardians in order to drop the city’s defensive wall.